stencila/stencila/help/hub/projects/publish-a-project.md

 ---
 id: 4321162
 title: How to publish a project
-description: Convert your project into a editable format of choice to publish.
+description: Convert your project into a editable format of choice to publish
+published: true
 ---

 This guide presumes you have already: